New MSc Courses

 The University of Dundee has announced the launch of three new MSc courses within the School of Social Sciences:

 - MSc Psychology (Conversion): Offers a practical and theoretical background in psychology for students who have not studied the subject before.
 This course is accredited by the British Psychological Society (BPS).

 - MSc Sustainability: This course looks at the relationship between energy, the environment and climate change and how they relate to sustainability.
-Students can go on to industry or public sector placements as part of the course.

 Other course changes

 The School of Business now offers two intakes across the year for its BSc Economics and BSc International Business degrees.
 The January start date is available for international and rest of UK applicants, while the September date is open to all applicants.